maxibide/my-web-development-journey/README.md

 * [01 September, 2021]: Yesterday I finished the JavaScipt Calculator Project.
 I made this Javascript application following my own approach, so I only allowed myself to look for help online when I was in doubt about the syntax of the language, but I designed the algorithm on my own.
 It was a fun process and in the end, the code, for better or for worse, turned out to be different from the rest of the solutions.

+* [13 September, 2021]: I finished the Library project, the first project of the **JavaScript course** in **The Odin Project**.
+Not only I learned very important programming and JavaScript concepts, it was also a very useful project because I will be using it as my personal reading list :smile::muscle:.
+In the previous javascript projects in the Foundation course it took me more time to develop the UX and UI than coding the app itself.
+So, for this project I leveraged the power of Bootstrap.
+It was a good a idea as I could focus more on the app and learning Javascript and ended with a nice and polished UI much faster than in the previous projects.

 # Projects

 ## The Odin Project